rukshanuddin/learn_co_cleaner/README.md

 Why not just a real script with curls to the github api endpoints?
 - Ruby is a tool Flatiron grads are familiar with, so they can quickly audit this tool to make sure it's safe to use.
 Also using high-quality API wrappers is nice.

+### testimonials

+'This worked great, thanks!
+It was so cathartic!
+Like going back in time and seeing how much I actually learned.
+They should actually add this as a final step, after you graduate.'

 ### license

 Do whatever you want with this code, fork/modify/customize/redistribute, just don't use it to break anything or hurt anyone.